-POLICIES
+POLICIES AND RECOMMENDATIONS

-- HP-2.1 Provide interim protection of all potential historic districts identified in the adopted Golden Hill Historic Resources Survey (including those identified by the community and included in Appendix G of the Survey Report) until such time as they can be intensively surveyed, verified, and brought forward for Historic Designation consistent with City regulations and procedures. - HP-2.2 Intensively survey and prepare nominations for the potential historic districts identified in the Golden Hill Historic Resources Survey, and bring those nominations before the Historical Resources Board for review and designation. - HP-2.3 Provide support and guidance to community members and groups who wish to prepare and submit historic district nominations to the City, consistent with the Municipal Code and adopted Guidelines. - HP-2.4 Provide support and guidance to community members and groups who wish to prepare and submit individual historic resource nominations to the City, consistent with the Municipal Code and adopted Guidelines. - HP-2.5 Work with the community to identify and evaluate additional properties that possess historic significance for social or cultural reasons (such an association with an important person or event) for potential historic designation. - HP-2.6 Prepare a Historic Context and Multiple Property Listing addressing courtyard apartments/bungalow courtyards for review and designation by the Historical Resources Board. - HP-2.7 Preserve and protect historic lighting fixtures within designated and potential historic districts.
-Encourage the use of "acorn" style lighting fixtures within designated and potential historic districts when new lighting fixtures are introduced or non-historic lighting fixtures are replaced.

-- HP-2.8 Conduct project specific Native American consultation early in the development review process to ensure adequate treatment and mitigation for significant archaeological sites with cultural and religious significance to the Native American community in accordance with all applicable local, state and federal regulations and guidelines. - HP-2.9 Consider eligible for listing on the City's Historical Resources Register any significant archaeological or Native American cultural sites that may be identified as part of future development within Golden Hill, and refer site to the Historical Resources Board for designation, as appropriate.
+- 10.2-1 Provide interim protection of all potential historic districts identified in the adopted Golden Hill Historic Resources Survey (including those identified by the community and included in Appendix G of the Survey Report) until such time as they can be intensively surveyed, verified, and brought forward for Historic Designation consistent with City regulations and procedures. - 10.2-2 Intensively survey and prepare nominations for the potential historic districts identified in the Golden Hill Historic Resources Survey, and bring those nominations before the Historical Resources Board for review and designation. - 10.2-3 Provide support and guidance to community members and groups who wish to prepare and submit historic district nominations to the City, consistent with the Municipal Code and adopted Guidelines. - 10.2-4 Provide support and guidance to community members and groups who wish to prepare and submit individual historic resource nominations to the City, consistent with the Municipal Code and adopted Guidelines. - 10.2-5 Work with the community to identify and evaluate additional properties that possess historic significance for social or cultural reasons (such an association with an important person or event) for potential historic designation. - 10.2-6 Prepare a Historic Context and Multiple Property Listing addressing courtyard apartments/bungalow courtyards for review and designation by the Historical Resources Board. - 10.2-7 Conduct project specific Native American consultation early in the development permit review process to ensure adequate treatment and mitigation for significant archaeological sites with cultural and religious significance to the Native American community in accordance with all applicable local, state and federal regulations and guidelines. - 10.2-8 Consider eligible for listing on the City's Historical Resources Register any significant archaeological or Native American cultural sites that may be identified as part of future development within Golden Hill, and refer site to the Historical Resources Board for designation, as appropriate.

-10.3 Educational Opportunities & Incentives Related to Historic Resources
+10.3 Educational Opportunities and Incentives Related To Historical Resources

 Revitalization and adaptive reuse of historic buildings and districts conserves resources, uses existing infrastructure, generates local jobs and purchasing, supports small business development and heritage tourism and enhances quality of life and community character.
 The successful implementation of a historic preservation program requires widespread community support.
-In order to better inform and educate the public on the merits of historic preservation, information on the resources themselves, as well as the purpose and objectives of the prese rvation program, must be developed and widely distributed.
+In order to better inform and educate the public on the merits of historic preservation, information on the resources themselves, as well as the purpose and objectives of the preservation program, must be developed and widely distributed.

 There are a number of incentives available to owners of historic resources to assist with the revitalization and adaptive reuse of historic buildings and districts.
 The California State Historic Building Code provides flexibility in meeting building code requirements for historically designated buildings.
 Conditional Use Permits are available to allow adaptive reuse of historic structures consistent with the U.S. Secretary of the Interior's Standards and the character of the community.
 The Mills Act, which is a highly successful incentive, provides property tax relief to owners to help rehabilitate and maintain designated historical resources.
 Additional incentives recommended in the General Plan, including an architectural assistance program, are being developed and may become available in the future.